AriFordsham/GHCWiki/hackathon.md

 - Lyle Kopnicky (lyle AT rentrak DOT com), interested in learning more about compiling Haskell.
 - [ Lee Pike](http://www.cs.indiana.edu/~lepike/), Galois.
 Interested in "Haskell on bare metal" and a lightweight/high-assurance RTS.
 - Troy Howard, Portland, discover-e Legal Inc., generally interested in compilers and oddball languages.
 - Max Strini, Portland, discover-e Legal Inc., too ~~lazy~~ busy to add his own name here, so Troy did it for him.
-Hopefully this comment will embarass him enough to edit it.
+Hopefully this comment will ~~embarass him enough~~ remind him to edit it.